Myc3lium/atomstatus/README.md

 allows dispatching commands in constant time.
 At runtime, a pointer to each command is sorted into a separate array to allow them to be printed in order.
 Commands are stored as `Event` struct types.
-These contain the relative order of the command, whether to run it on startup, placeholder text, the last status, etc. If the macro ENABLE_PARALLEL is defined, the user can define modules which are only run once, but which are updated according to the normal rules.
+These contain the relative order of the command, whether to run it on startup, placeholder text, the last status, etc. If the macro `ENABLE_PARALLEL` (use `./build -DENABLE_PARALLEL`) is defined, the user can define modules which are only run once, but which are updated according to the normal rules.
 This allows scripts to be written which keep state between updates, and which run parallel (?) to the main process.

 ```c
 	int order;      // The relative order of the module.